The Hidden Cost of CPQ for VARs and MSPs: Why Manual Work Still Creeps Back In

 Supplier Quote parsing

 In cases where APIs are not available, resellers import supplier files in Excel, PDF, or XML.
 Without intelligent parsing of supplier quotes, much of this data entry still happens manually.
-Teams copy values into the CPQ, increasing the risk of errors and slowing down the quoting cycle.
+Teams copy values into the channel CPQ software, increasing the risk of errors and slowing down the quoting cycle.

 ERP downstream integration